ryanmrichard/ForceManII/dox/terminology.md

 - atom number : Atoms in an input are listed in some order, whichever atom is listed first is said to have atom number 1, the second is atom number 2, etc.
-- VDW type: I don't know how standard this is, and I'm willing to change the term if someone tells me the standard term for this.
-Forcefields usually map an atom in a particular chemical enviornment, say an \f$sp^2\f$ hybridized carbon in a carbonyl, to a single number, called the VDW type.
-The VDW type is then mapped to another number called...
+- atom type: I don't know how standard this and the next terms are, but this is the language used by Tinker.
+Forcefields usually map an atom in a particular chemical enviornment, say an \f$sp^2\f$ hybridized carbon in a carbonyl, to a single number, called the atom type.
+The atom type is then mapped to another number called...
-- atom type: This is less specific than the VDW type, say all \f$sp^2\f$ atoms map to the same atom type.
-Properties that are more geometric in nature, bonds and angles, tend to list parameters by this type, whereas properties that are more chemical in nature, Coulomb and VDW potentials, tend to use the VDW type to list parameters.
-If it helps clarify, atom types are only used internally and are read from the force field, the value you provide to ForceManII is always the VDW type
+- class type: This is less specific than the atom type, say all \f$sp^2\f$ atoms map to the same class type.
+Properties that are more geometric in nature, bonds and angles, tend to list parameters by this type, whereas the atom type appears to only be used for Coulomb potentials.
+If it helps clarify, class types are only used internally and are read from the force field, the value you provide to ForceManII is always the atom type
+- force field term: This is a contribution to the energy caused by, for example, stretching a bond, bending an angle, etc.
+- Cartesian coordinate: The XYZ coordinates of an atom and the standard way of specifying a molecule in electronic structure theory
+- Connectivity table: A table of the atoms an atom is bonded to
+- internal coordinate: This is the length of a bond, the angle of an angle, the angle of a torsion angle, etc. The internal coordinates depend on the Cartesian coordinates of each atom and the bond assignments